6 Essential Categories for Goal Setting: Thoughtful Questions to Inspire your New Years Resolutions

 Consider these questions:

-• What are my financial goals, and what actionable steps can I take to achieve them?
+• What financial goals do I have, and how can I take steps to achieve them?

-• How much energy am I willing to invest in my career this year—do I need to push harder, or is it time to slow down and refocus?
+• How much effort am I willing to invest in my career this year?

 Action Step: Choose one area (e.g., learning a new skill, building a network, or updating your CV) to focus on improving.